 “Not yet,” the captain said with an amused smile.

 Sirtris shook his head and wondered if Revasien was simply crazy.
-Still, he’d been correct about the given name, which hinted he might actually be a seer, even if not a member of the Dantreon family.
+Still, he’d been correct about the given name, which hinted he might actually be a Seer, even if not a member of the Dantreon family.
 Sirtris hadn’t known others existed.
-Just for confirmation, he asked, “Are you a seer, sir?”
+Just for confirmation, he asked, “Are you a Seer, sir?”

 “Very few people are aware of that, Sirtris,” the captain said.
 “I will not reveal your name to anyone, if you in turn do not reveal my secret.”

-When Sirtris had joined the guard at eighteen, someone had started a betting pool at the garrison as to who would discover his given name first.
+When Sirtris had joined the guard at seventeen, someone had started a betting pool at the garrison as to who would discover his given name first.
 Three years later, no one had won.
 Secrecy seemed a fair trade.
 “So why tell me?”

 “I need your help,” the captain said.

 “This is regarding an arranged marriage.
 I need you to help…” The captain appeared to search his mind for the appropriate word. “…disarrange it.”

 Oh, he didn’t like where this was going.
 He didn’t like meddling in other’s affairs.
 “Whose marriage, sir?”

 “The Earl of Galas will meet with the Earl of Kilmesia tomorrow to arrange a marriage for his eldest daughter.”

 Sirtris had never met the earl personally.
 “I believe his daughter’s only about four, sir.
 By the time she’s of an age to marry, the arrangement may very likely have been voided on its own.”